Collapse of the World Trade Center: Building 7 collapse

-When 7 World Trade Center collapsed, debris caused substantial damage and contamination to the Borough of Manhattan Community College's Fiterman Hall building, located adjacent at 30 West Broadway, to the extent that the building was not salvageable.
-In August 2007, Fiterman Hall was scheduled for dismantling.
-A revised plan called for demolition in 2009 and completion of the new Fiterman Hall in 2012, at a cost of $325 million.
-The building was finally demolished in November 2009 and construction of its replacement began on December 1, 2009.
-The adjacent Verizon Building, an Art Deco building constructed in 1926, had extensive damage to its east facade from the collapse of 7 World Trade Center, though it was successfully restored at a cost of US$1.4 billion.
+When 7 World Trade Center collapsed, debris substantially damaged and contaminated Fiterman Hall at the Borough of Manhattan Community College, located adjacent at 30 West Broadway, and rendered it unsalvageable.
+The building was demolished in 2009.
+The adjacent Verizon Building, an Art Deco building constructed in 1926, had extensive damage to its east facade from the collapse of 7 World Trade Center, though it was restored at a cost of $1.4 billion.

 Other buildings

 Many of the surrounding buildings were also either damaged or destroyed as the towers fell.
-5 WTC endured a large fire and a partial collapse of its steel structure and was torn down.
-Other buildings destroyed include St. Nicholas Greek Orthodox Church, Marriott World Trade Center (Marriott Hotel 3 WTC), South Plaza (4 WTC), and U.S. Customs (6 WTC).
+5 World Trade Center endured a large fire and a partial collapse of its steel structure and was torn down.
+Other buildings destroyed include 3 World Trade Center, 4 World Trade Center, 6 World Trade Center, and St. Nicholas Greek Orthodox Church.
 The World Financial Center buildings, 90 West Street, and 130 Cedar Street suffered fires.
-The Deutsche Bank Building, the Verizon Building, and World Financial Center 3 had impact damage from the towers' collapse, as did 90 West Street.
+The Deutsche Bank Building, the Verizon Building, and 3 World Financial Center had impact damage from the towers' collapse, as did 90 West Street.
 One Liberty Plaza survived structurally intact but sustained surface damage including shattered windows.
-30 West Broadway was damaged by the collapse of 7 WTC.
+30 West Broadway was damaged by the collapse of 7 World Trade Center.
 The Deutsche Bank Building, which was covered in a large black "shroud" after September 11 to cover the building's damage, was deconstructed because of water, mold, and other severe damage caused by the neighboring towers' collapse.
-Many works of art were destroyed in the collapse.
+In addition to this, many works of art were destroyed in the collapse.